Full Form of BIC – Bank Identifier Code

 - Definition: IBAN can be defined as an alphanumeric code that contains information that helps in the identification of a banking institution, country, and account number.
 On the other hand, BIC can be defined as an alphanumeric code representing information about a bank and a branch.

 - Format: IBAN and BIC codes are up to 34 and 8 or 11 characters long, respectively.
-The first two letters of an IBAN code represents the country code, the next two letters represent the transaction number, the next four digits represents the bank code, the next six letters represent the bank’s sort code, and the remaining numbers indicate a unique number that is very particular to the bank account.
+The first two letters of an IBAN code represent the country code, the next two letters represent the transaction number, the next four digits represent the bank code, the next six letters represent the bank’s sort code, and the remaining numbers indicate a unique number that is very particular to the bank account.

 - Example: GB19 NWBK 235363 96321212.
 On the other hand, the first four digits of a BIC represent the bank code, the next two digits represent the country code, the next two digits represent the location code, and the last two digits represent the branch code.
 For example- AAAA-US-11-XXX.